What Planting Zone is Dallas, Texas? Zone 8a and 8b

 The USDA classification is based on the average annual extreme minimum temperature, and even a five-degree difference can determine whether your favorite perennial returns in the spring or becomes a memory.

-Gardening in USDA Zone 8a of Dallas, Texas: The Northern Suburbs
+Gardening in USDA Planting Zone 8a of Dallas, Texas: The Northern Suburbs

 Zone 8a generally covers the cooler northern edges and outlying suburbs where the urban heat trap fades into the open prairie.